-Even for the biggest of wanderlusters, trip planning can be a keyboard-smash-inducing task.
+Even for the biggest of wanderlusters, trip planning can be a keyboard-head-banging task.
 Where to go?
 When to book?
 How much to schedule ahead?

 The “oh crap” moment of having 8,000 tabs open in your browser and virtually nothing booked is an all-too-familiar blah.
-Group tours and all-inclusive vacations lure travellers in the hoards, despite costing significantly more than a DIY holiday.
-It’s easy to see why; they just seem EASY.
+For far too many, this makes tours and all-inclusive vacations a tantalizing lure.
+It's easy to see why; they just seem EASY.

-But what if you could save yourself serious money and take that dream trip?
+But what if you could save yourself major cash and take that dream trip?
 What if you could see the same sites as a tour, at a fraction of the cost?
 Spoiler alert: YOU CAN!
-In this post, we’ll show you step-by-step exactly how to plan and book your own trip, and save HUGE!
+In this post, we'll show you step-by-step exactly how to plan andbook your own trip, and save HUGELY.

 Step 1.
 Choose a destination

-The slightest of research can help you understand which countries will serve your travel budget best. $50USD/day in Paris for instance, will hardly stretch beyond activities and food, whereas a city like Bangkok will stretch your dollars out for days.
-Here’s some factors to consider when deciding where to head.
+The slightest of research can help you understand which countries will serve your travel budget best. $50USD/day in Paris will hardly stretch beyond activities and food, while the same budget in Bangkok will more luxurious travel for days.
+Here's some factors to consider when deciding where to head.

 Pick countries where your dollar will go far

-Your travel budget will go further by visiting a country where your home currency is high against the native dollar.
+Aim for places where your home currency is high against the native dollar.
 Need inspiration?
-These are top budget destinations for 2018, and we’ve got another great list of budget countries here.
-Our 2017 list is inspirational, too.
+Check our top budget destinations for 2020, plus our other list of budget countries here.

 Keep open eyes and ears for deals

-Travel deals on hotels and package vacations can be found on sites like Travelzoo and Groupon (always check reviews beforehand & read the fine print!).
-Finally, follow airlines & travel sites on social media and newsletters to hear about sales.
-It pays to be in the know-how!
+Travel deals on hotels and package vacations can be found on sites like Travelzoo and Groupon (always check reviews & read the fine print).
+Don't forget to follow airlines & travel sites on social media and newsletters to hear about sales.

 Step 2.
 Find out travel visa requirements

-Once you’ve chosen a destination and before booking anything, check if you require a visa for your visit and how long it’s good for.
-The best way to know this is to check your country’s government travel advisories online.
-Here are a few government visa resources by country:
+Once you've chosen a destination and before booking anything, check if you require a visa for your visit and how long it's valid for.
+Check your country's government travel advisories online, such as here below:

 Step 3.
 Plan a (rough) itinerary

-Once you’ve chosen a place, you’ll want to familiarize yourself with it.
+Once you've chosen a place, you'll want to familiarize yourself with it.
 Where do you want to go?
 What do you want to see?
+How long is your visit?
 The amount of pre-planning here is up to you.
-There are benefits to having loose travel plans (or none at all), but this is not possible or desirable for every person and trip.
+There are benefits to having loose travel plans (or none at all), you just have to decide what suits you best.

 If you want to plan a route, here's some ways to do it!